neurosnap/robodux/docs/create-api.md

 ### Dispatching many actions

 Sometimes we need to dispatch a bunch of actions for an endpoint.
-From loading states to making multiple requests in a single saga, there can be a lot of actions being dispatched.
+From loading states to making multiple requests in a single side-effect, there can be a lot of actions being dispatched.
 When using `prepareStore` we automatically setup `redux-batched-actions` so you don't have to.
 Anything that gets added to `ctx.actions` will be automatically dispatched by the `dispatchActions`